VakteyeVakteye

 Accuracy improves over time.
 When human reviewers correct a finding, that correction applies to future scans automatically.

 The final output: a compliance report with legal mappings, remediation guidance, and downloadable forensic evidence including browser session recordings and HAR recordings.
-If the scan is clean, a verifiable compliance certificate is issued.
+If the scan is clean, a publicly verifiable monitored-status record is issued — a status indicator backed by continuous monitoring, not a legal certification.

 Comprehensive Checks, Under Two Minutes